Free Trial

 FSCR Short Interest - Frequently Asked Questions

-Short interest is the volume of Federal Screw Works shares that have been sold short but have not yet been closed out or covered.
-As of September 15th, investors have sold 1,000 shares of FSCR short.
+Short interest is the volume of Federal Screw Works shares that have been sold short but have not yet been covered or closed out.
+As of May 15th, traders have sold 29 shares of FSCR short.
+0.00% of Federal Screw Works' shares are currently sold short.
 Learn More on Federal Screw Works' current short interest.

 Short selling FSCR is an investing strategy that aims to generate trading profit from Federal Screw Works as its price is falling.
 To short a stock, an investor borrows shares, sells them and buys the shares back on the public market later to return it to the lender.
 Short sellers are betting that a stock will decline in price.
 If the stock does drop after selling, the short seller buys it back at a lower price and returns it to the lender.
 The difference between the sell price and the buy price is the trader's profit.